Speed Of Light Science Notation

 Q: Can anything travel faster than the speed of light?

 A: According to our current understanding of physics, nothing with mass can travel faster than the speed of light.
 This is because as an object approaches the speed of light, its mass approaches infinity, requiring an infinite amount of energy to accelerate it further.
-However, some theoretical concepts, like tachyons (hypothetical particles always traveling faster than light), are debated, but there’s currently no experimental evidence supporting their existence.
+That said, some theoretical concepts, like tachyons (hypothetical particles always traveling faster than light), are debated, but there’s currently no experimental evidence supporting their existence.

 Q: How is the speed of light measured?